Josiah-Turnquist/Ennui/README.md

 # Ennui

+I am Josiah Turnquist, 18 years old, hardworking student at Diablo Valley College.
+Currently in my sixth semester and working toward finishing my undergraduate classes for my COMSC major.
+Hopeful UC Berkeley transfer.

-Ennui is my Intro to Programming final project, hopefully to be continued through my Advanced Programming to be drastically improved by all new material.
-Excited to keep working on this.
+Ennui is my Intro to Programming final project, hopefully to be drastically improved by all new material learned in my Advanced Programming class.
+Super hyped to keep working on this.

 All story line credit to be given to Mustafa Younis.